dimassudjito/dimassudjito/README.md

     <summary>Quora Clone (May 2021 - June 2021)</summary>

   * A full clone of quora.com, a questions and answers application, based on GraphQL.
 Equipped with a classifier API to detect insincere questions.
-  * Build with: Scikit-learn, Flask, MongoDB, Mongoose, Apollo, Vue.js, Vuetify
+  * Built with: Scikit-learn, Flask, MongoDB, Mongoose, Apollo, Vue.js, Vuetify

   [Learn More](https://github.com/dimassudjito/quora-clone)